Tight Probability Bounds with Pairwise Independence: Tight upper bound for

 Thus in the worst-case, both these bounds attain the ratio $e/(e-1)$. \texitem{(b)} Instances where the correlation gap can be improved: On the other hand, Proposition \ref{prop:25} illustrates that for the probabilities $p_n = 1/2$ and $\sum_{i \in [n-1]} p_i = 1/2$, the pairwise independent bound is $3/4$ and the Boole union bound is one.
 For example with $n = 2$ where $\mb{p} = (1/2,1/2)$, the Boole union bound is one, while both the pairwise independent bound and the independent probability is equal to $3/4$.
 Then, we have $\kappa_u((1/2,1/2)) = 4/3$ while $\kappa((1/2,1/2)) = 1$.
 Thus in specific instances, the correlation gap can be tightened by considering pairwise independent random variables. \end{example} An application of the $4/3$ bound in Proposition \ref{prop:25} in the context of distributionally robust optimization is discussed next. \begin{example} [Distributionally robust bottleneck combinatorial optimization] Consider a set of $n$ elements indexed by $[n] = \{1,2,\ldots,n\}$ where element $i$ has a cost of $c_i$.
 Given a set of feasible solutions ${\cal X} \subseteq \{0,1\}^n$, the goal in the bottleneck combinatorial optimization problem is to find the solution $\mb{x} \in {\cal X}$ that minimizes the maximum cost among the selected elements (bottleneck cost).
 This is formulated as the bottleneck combinatorial optimization problem:

-A threshold algorithm to solve this class of problems was developed by \cite{Edmonds}.
+A threshold algorithm to solve this class of problems was developed by Edmonds and Fulkerson \cite{Edmonds}.
 Consider a distributionally robust variant of this problem where the cost of the element $i$ is a random variable $\tilde{c}_i$ and the joint distribution of $\tilde{\mb{c}}$ is not fully specified.
 The distributionally robust bottleneck optimization problem is formulated as:

 where $\Theta$ is the set of possible joint distributions and the goal is to find the solution $\mb{x} \in {\cal X}$ that minimizes the maximum expected bottleneck cost.
-Such problems have been studied in \cite{Agrawal2012} where the distributions are specified up to marginal information and \cite{Xie} where the distributions are assumed to lie in a ball around an empirical distribution specified by the Wasserstein distance.
+Such problems have been studied in Agrawal et al. \cite{Agrawal2012} where the distributions are specified up to marginal information and Xie et al. \cite{Xie} where the distributions are assumed to lie in a ball around an empirical distribution specified by the Wasserstein distance.
 Here we consider the set of distributions with pairwise independent random variables where $\Theta = \Theta(\mb{p},p_ip_j; (i,j) \in K_n)$.
 The next proposition provides a $4/3$-approximation algorithm for this problem. \begin{prop} Let $\mbox{OPT}$ be the optimal value of the distributionally robust bottleneck combinatorial optimization problem:

 Suppose we can optimize linear functions over the set ${\cal X} \subseteq \{0,1\}^n$ in polynomial time.
 Then, we can find $\hat{\mb{x}}$ in polynomial time such that: \end{prop} \begin{proof} When $\mb{x} \in {\cal X} \subseteq \{0,1\}^n$, each $\tilde{c}_ix_i$ is a Bernoulli random variable with $\mathbb{P}(\tilde{c}_{i}x_i = 1) = p_ix_i$.
 Using the Boole union bound, we have: